juanbkm/gcf/content/our-projects/mongolia-2.md

   - item:	100 hectares of *ger* areas will be redeveloped into eco-districts that are both low-carbon and climate resilient as part of the project.
   - item:	1.4 million people in Ulaanbaatar benefitting from reduced air pollution, further estimated to grow to 2.7 million people by 2050
 progress:
-  - item: 598 housing units are being constructed
+  - item: 674 housing units are being constructed
   - item: Construction progress varies across the project construction sites.
 Bayankhoshuu and Sharkhad sub-centers are significant focus areas, with a combination of completed, under construction (work-in-progress), and planned units.
-A total of 220 units is completed and will be turned over to the Government in October 2025.
+A total of 220 units is completed and first 110 units were  turned over to the Government in December 2025.
+Remaining 110 completed units will be turned over to the Government in the second quarter of 2026 upon completion of the ongoing landscaping works.
-  - item: Eco-district Development and Green Affordable Housing Fund (EDAF) was established and approved and registered by the Financial Regulatory Commission
+  - item: Eco-district Development and Green Affordable Housing Fund (EDAF) was established and approved and registered by the Financial Regulatory Commission in 2025.
   - item: Project scope changes, and extension of timelines were approved by the GCF Board
 references:
   - link: https://www.adb.org/projects/49169-002/main